 Why No One is Too Small to Follow the Labeling Rules & Cosmetics Regulations

 In discussions about the rules and regulations around selling handmade bath and body products in Facebook groups and soapmaking forums, I see it time and time again.
-Usually, someone asks for advice on how to comply to the rules.
-A stream of fantastic responses give recommended resources, advice, and input.
+Usually, someone asks for advice on how to comply with the rules.
+A stream of fantastic responses gives recommended resources, advice, and input.

 The Importance of Following the Rules & Cosmetics Regulations